-Back at home in Colorado, Henexson shares his fervor for walleyes with several schoolmates.
+Back home in Colorado, Henexson shares his enthusiasm for walleyes with several schoolmates.
 They make frequent trips to Nebraska's Lake McConaughey and Wyoming's Glendo Reservoir, two storied walleye fisheries.

 The sharing doesn't end at the boat landing, either.
-Henexson volunteers his time and knowledge to an outdoor education program that teaches impressionable grade schoolers everything from fishing skills to how to properly use a compass.
+Henexson volunteers his time and knowledge to an outdoor education program that teaches impressionable grade schoolers everything from fishing skills to properly using a compass.

 Henexson's crystal ball reveals more competitive walleye fishing, too.
 His calendar includes only one RCL Tour event due to school-related conflicts like graduation.
 But next year, he anticipates turning pro and fishing the complete circuit.
 Between now and then, when not bouncing in the waves, he plans to bank a few hours with his dad's electrical outfit to offset imminent entry fees.

 Henexson wasn't the only teen bumping elbows with the big boys.
 Eighteen-year-old Stephen Anderson of London, Ky., fished the full FLW Tour schedule last year.
-He, in fact, deposited a $3,500 check from a 27th-place finish on Old Hickory Lake.
+He deposited a $3,500 check from a 27th-place finish on Old Hickory Lake.

 There are sibling tandems, too.
 Brothers Richard "R.J."
 Bennett and Michael Bennett of Grass Valley, Calif., often dominated the BFL's Western Division.

 Nineteen-year-old R.J., the elder Bennett, has angled in the BFL for several years.
-In divisional point standings, R.J. ended up fifth his first year, 13th the next year and 32nd the year after that.
-That's pretty incredible for a kid who hadn't even seen his twenties.
+In divisional point standings, R.J. ended up fifth his first year, 13th the next year, and 32nd the year after.
+That's incredible for a kid who hadn't even seen his twenties.
 But it gets even better.
 R.J. grabbed 27th place at the All-American and was runner-up at the Lake Shasta Regional.
 More?
-In tournament play, his biggest fish to date is a monstrous 10-pound, 12-ounce bass from the California Delta.
+In tournament play, his biggest fish is a monstrous 10-pound, 12-ounce bass from the California Delta.
 And from the finance department, R.J. has already brought home nearly $12,000 in earnings.

 Another youngster worth watching is 17-year-old Chris Miller.
 The Neoga, Ill., bass fanatic fished the entire Illini Division schedule as a co-angler, capping off the season with a second-place finish on the Ohio River in June.

 Miller is the grandson of legendary basser Mary Satterfield-Benge.
-She broke ground for women in competitive fishing and has been an inspiration for Miller since childhood.
-Miller was 5 years old when he first stepped in the boat with her, and in that year caught a 7-pounder on Lake Shelbyville.
+She broke ground for women in competitive fishing and has inspired Miller since childhood.
+Miller was five years old when he first stepped in the boat with her and caught a 7-pounder on Lake Shelbyville that year.
 He was hooked for life.

-He plans to fish the full plate of Illini Division events soon.
-His long-term aspirations are to fish professionally, with the full support of his mom, dad, grandpa and grandma.
+He plans to fish the entire plate of Illini Division events soon.
+His long-term aspirations are to fish professionally, with the full support of his mom, dad, grandpa, and grandma.

-Miller looks up to such anglers as Shaw Grigsby, Bill Dance and, of course, his grandma.
+Miller looks up to such anglers as Shaw Grigsby, Bill Dance, and his grandma.
 He also shares his time on the water with his two brothers and "just about anyone who wants to go fishing."

-With guys like Miller, Henexson, the Bennetts and others like them serving as fishing ambassadors, promoting sportsmanship and conservationism, and influencing their peers to fish, the future of our sport is bright, indeed.
+With guys like Miller, Henexson, the Bennetts, and others like them serving as fishing ambassadors, promoting sportsmanship and conservationism, and influencing their peers to fish, our sport's future is bright.